 For ease in grading, we require the following order.
 This makes all correct answers look the same, so grading can be done by exact match.
-(Putting it in this order sounds harder than it is.)
+(Putting it in this order is easier than it sounds.)

 (1) First arrange each clause into alphabetical order.
 The sorting order is - (dash) then [a-z].